michelpe/SDA_Digger/README.md

   The commands executed from the dig_command.txt file which needs to be present in the directory the file is in.
 The $variable commands inside the dig_command.txt are replaced with the values (if known) to be executed
+- Using the -b option an non-ineractive analyis of an bundle file fom the DNAC Network Reasoner Fabric Data Collecton tool.
+  Bundle files need to be extraced in current release Parsing and analysis is limited in current version